 Eric has been involved in Puerto Rico trade since 1971.
 His commitment to hiring top experts, focusing on the details, and constantly innovating to improve his trans-loading and food delivery 3PL business are just a few of the reasons Trailer Bridge has chosen to partner with Cool Transport Jax as we expand into reefer service between Jacksonville and Puerto Rico.

 Eric’s generosity in sharing that knowledge and experience is another reason he’s such a respected figure in the industry.
 We had a chance to catch up with Eric recently and asked him to share some of the cold chain insight with our readers.
-Enjoy this Q&A and as always, reach out to a member of the team here if you have any questions!
+Enjoy this Q&A.

 What are the benefits of choosing a single-source cold transport provider?